VoltRipper

 Is the Talaria MX5 Pro better than the Sur-Ron Light Bee X?

-On paper, yes — the MX5 Pro out-specs it on peak power (13.4 vs 10 kW), top speed (59 vs 53 mph), torque (500 vs 295 Nm), battery (2,880 vs 2,520 Wh), and range, for about the same money, and it edges the Light Bee X 85 to 83 on the VoltRipper Score.
+On paper, yes — the MX5 Pro out-specs it on peak power (13.4 vs 10 kW), top speed (59 vs 50 mph), torque (500 vs 295 Nm), battery (2,880 vs 2,520 Wh), and range — though no longer for the same money, since its July 2026 repricing put it $590 above the Light Bee X, and it edges the Light Bee X 91 to 89 on the VoltRipper Score.
 But the Light Bee X counters with roughly 35 lb less weight and the deepest aftermarket, resale, and community in the class.
 So 'better' depends on whether you value raw hardware-per-dollar or lightness plus long-term support.

 Which is faster, the MX5 Pro or the Light Bee X?